reinhardliess/quote-generator/README.md

 ## Basic Project requirements

-* Create an object array of quotes
+* Create an object array of quotes of at least 5 quotes
-* Create a `getRandomQuote` function
+* Create a `getRandomQuote` function that displays a randomized quote
 * Add meaningful code comments

 ## Exceeds Grade Project Requirements